 Eyj=Vi, j-1-Vi, j+12∆yy

+Another advantage of this approach over only using a forward difference such as V(j+1)-V(j) is that it is symmetric – if using the forward difference, there is no justification for why a backwards difference should not be used, e.g., V(j)-V(j-1).
+Your equation is the average of the forward and backwards difference.

 Notice that the indices are flipped to incorporate the minus sign in E=-∇V

 To calculate the electric field outside of the grid points, bilinear interpolation would be a sufficient strategy to estimate the electric field

+Why sufficient?
+(If you say this, you need to justify.
+Here you can just say ‘bilinear can be used’ … and tests could be performed to determine its performance.)